-From my personal experience and observations, a group calendar is a most frequently requested feature in SharePoint Intranets (after document libraries of course).
+From my personal experience and observations, a group calendar is the most frequently requested feature in SharePoint Intranets (after document libraries of course).
 From tracking company holidays to the company-wide calendar to vacations, we all need a place for tracking events of our busy office lives.
-When I used to work in the corporate world, I, for example, used group calendars to see when the boss was out of town, so I could sneak out of the office early that day 🙂 .
+When I used to work in the corporate world, I, for example, used group calendars to see when the boss was out of town, so I could sneak out of the office early that day :-) .
 With this post, I would like to explain all the available calendar options in SharePoint and Office 365, as well as list their pros and cons.
 Just to be clear though first, I am only talking about group calendar options, not personal ones.

 Option 1: SharePoint Calendar web part

 Historically, this has been the only option to manage events in SharePoint.
 Behind the scenes, SharePoint Calendar is a SharePoint list, with rows for events and columns (Event Title, Location, Start Date, End Date, etc.) for metadata.

 - Can easily customize and create your own metadata